 The house will smell amazing by the way!
 Pair this stew with a fresh salad or grain or gluten free bread.

 If you’re looking for more delicious ways to warm up, here are a few healthy recipes for you to try: 5 Healthy Soup Recipes

 Can I Make this Beef Stew in a Slow Cooker?

 I already know what you’re going to ask me.
-Can I make this beef stew recipe in a slow cooker?

 Sure you can.
 I like a little bite in my vegetables so I tend to prefer this type of recipe on the stovetop.